zkan/tooth-bleaching/README.md

-Tooth Bleaching
+Tooth Shade Predictor
 ===============

-Prediction of Color Change After Tooth Bleaching
+Program to predict the color change of tooth after tooth bleaching.